Slow out of the gate, college grads fare higher than other Canadians

 Job vacancies up nearly 10% from ultimate yr: StatsCan report

-Although she plans to preserve her research at university after completing her undergraduate years, Mackey stated she nonetheless feels that her degree is a superb investment.
+Although she plans to preserve her research at university after completing her undergraduate years, Mackey stated she feels that her degree is a superb investment.

-Despite the province’s monetary downturn delivered approximately with the aid of struggles within the strength area, Driver said he sees proper job possibilities in advance for people along with his education.
+Although the province’s monetary downturn delivered approximately with the aid of struggles within the strength area, Driver said he sees proper job possibilities in advance for people along with his education.
 “We’re moving slowly toward a better technology quarter in Alberta.”

 Many people from his application have taken jobs in the U.S. With organizations like Microsoft.
 “But I would love to live in Canada if I can locate something competitive here,” said Driver.